Sinfulfartzilla/iotaster/README.md

 I followed these instructions too: https://randomnerdtutorials.com/esp32-servo-motor-web-server-arduino-ide/

-I would recommend working with orig
+I would recommend working with original file.
+The ALT may or may not compile